Burn-out is a term we hear a lot online– and it can be caused by a number of different factors.

 5. Sleepiness

-Since I started freelancing full-time, I’ve been working really hard to build up my work and client base.
+Since I started freelancing full-time, I’ve been working really hard to build my client base.

 Now I am back to a normal working routine, and my body and mind really benefited from time to sleep and rest.